 - Harden off gradually so seedlings become accustomed to strong sunlight, cool nights, and less-frequent watering over a 10-14 day period.

 - Start with 2-3 hours of sun on a mild day in a sheltered location.

 - Protect seedlings from strong sun, wind, hard rain, and cool temperatures.

 - Increase exposure to sunlight a few additional hours at a time and gradually reduce the watering frequency, but do not allow seedlings to wilt.
 Avoid fertilizing.

 - Keep an eye on the weather and listen to the low-temperature prediction.
 If temperatures below the crop’s minimum are forecast, bring the plants indoors or close the cold frame and cover it with a blanket or other insulation.

 - Know the relative hardiness of your plants.
 Hardy cool-season plants can take temperatures in the 40’s.
 After they are well hardened off, light frosts won’t hurt them.
 Warm-season plants prefer warm nights, at least 60 degrees F. They can’t stand below-freezing temperatures, even after hardening off.
 After these minimum night temperatures are exceeded, place transplants in the garden.

 - After transplanting to the garden, use a weak fertilizer solution to get transplants growing again and to help avoid transplant shock.
 Be sure to water plants after hardening them off.

-Hardening off your seedlings/transplants isn’t hard but it really is a necessary step to help ensure your plant’s transplant successfully.
-If you don’t currently start your own seedlings be sure to read our post, the benefits of growing your own seedlings.
-If you’re interested in gardening and homesteading videos visit Days Well Spent on YouTube.
+Hardening off your seedlings/transplants isn’t hard, but it is a necessary step to help ensure your plant’s transplant is successful.
+If you don’t currently start your own seedlings, be sure to read our post, the benefits of growing your own seedlings.
+If you’re interested in gardening and homesteading videos, visit Days Well Spent on YouTube.
 Do you have any questions about hardening off?
 Let me know in the comments section.